-- (c) No. - (d) Yes, the application is considered by a single administrative organ (ATF). - 8.
+- (b) No. A license cannot be granted immediately on request. - (c) No. - (d) Yes, the application is considered by a single administrative organ (ATF). - 8.
 No additional circumstances apply.
 The reasons for any refusal are given to the applicant in writing.
-In the event of refusal to issue a license, administrative appeal may be made to Director, ATF by requesting a hearing, further to United States District Court if desired by filing a petition for review within 60 days of the denial or revocation of licence.
+In the event of refusal to issue a license, administrative appeal may be made to the Director of the ATF by requesting a hearing, further to United States District Court, if desired by filing a petition for review within 60 days of the denial or revocation of license.
+Refer to 18 U.S.C. § 923 for a detailed description of the process.